KipCrossing/OpenEM/README.md

 MicroPython is a Re-write of Python 3 that is designed to run on microcontrollers (reference).
 Further, python is a commonly used, simple programming language and, as such, is good for showcasing the methods and algorithms used when handling and analysing the data.
 The MicroPython code for the OpenEm project may be found [here](https://github.com/KipCrossing/OpenEM).

-## AD9833 Wave Gen

-The first step, after establishing what microcontroller to use, is to generate a sine wave that can be adjusted to match the resonant frequency of the transmitter and receiver coils.
-Therefore, it is important to select a wave generator with a variable frequency that can be adjusted via a common interface.
-For this, the AD9833 was selected as is has a frequency range of 0.1 Hz to 12.5 MHz (Qi et al. 2015) and can be controlled over SPI.
-To set the frequency and wave type (sine, square or triangle) a MicroPython library was made and can be found [here](https://github.com/KipCrossing/Micropython-AD9833).
-This signal is then amplified to the Transmitter coil.

-## Amplifying the signal
+## H-bridge with the L298N

 One of the objectives with the transmitter coil it to maximise the current flowing through it.
 According to the law of Biot-Savart [(Pappas 1983)](https://link-springer-com.ezproxy1.library.usyd.edu.au/content/pdf/10.1007%2FBF02721552.pdf), the magnetic flux density is directly proportional to current I

 ![alt text](Images/bsav.png)

-Therefore, we need an amplifier to supply the current and that will maximise the voltage to get the maximum current.
+Therefore, we need a low impedence way to supply max current and that will maximise the voltage to get the maximum current in the coil.

 ```
 V = I*Z
 ```

 Where Z is the impedance of the coil at frequency f.
 The working for this may be found [here](https://github.com/KipCrossing/Coil_Physics/blob/master/coil.py).

+There are 3 advantages using a H-bridge.
+The first is that it can supply a high current [up to 4 amps](https://www.st.com/resource/en/datasheet/l298.pdf) and the second is that it can handle high voltages (up to 46 V DC).
+The Third is that the it provides an easy way to switch the polarity of the input voltage of the transmitter coil.
+This means by using a 12 V power supply,

 ## OpenEM Frequency